gleechi/gleechi.github.io/pages/knowledge/object_affordances.md

 ### Object Joint

-Unlike Unity's object physics-based joint systems, VirtualGrasp's joint system is purely kinematic.
-Different type of joint determines how an object's pose will react to controller movement when the hand controlled by this controller is interacting (hold by grasping or push) with the object.
-Each object has a joint of a given type (specified in VG_Articulation see Figure 1 below) which determines how it moves in relation to its parent object.
+Each object has a joint of a given type which determines how it moves in relation to its parent object.

-If an object's joint is of an “unconstrained” type, meaning it is freely “floating”, then when you grasp this object, it will follow your hands movement freely.

-If an object's joint is of a “constrained” type, meaning it is NOT freely “floating”, then when you grasp this object, it will not follow your hands movement, instead it constrain your hand movement.

-If an object's joint is of a “constrained” type, then when you move its parent, this object will follow the parent.

-If an object's joint is of a “constrained” type, and its parent object is not “fixed”, then when you move this constrained child object, its parent object will also be affected and moved.

 | Type | Description | Additional features |
 |-------|--------|---------|